As of now (IDA version 7.3), IDA ships with an IDAPython plugin, that is compiled against, and compatible with Python 2.7.

 That effectively means that since Python 2.x will be unmaintained, it will gradually disappear from the landscape.

 Work has begun (in fact, work is even finished) here at Hex-Rays to make IDAPython compilable, and compatible with Python 3.

-When IDA 7.4 is to be released, it will come with precompiled builds of IDAPython not only for Python 2.7, but also for a variety of Python 3.x versions (we haven't settled for a set of versions just yet.)
+When IDA 7.4 is released, it will come with precompiled builds of IDAPython not only for Python 2.7, but also for a variety of Python 3.x versions (we haven't settled for a set of versions yet.)

 By default, IDA 7.4 will install IDAPython for Python 2.7, but users will have the opportunity to pick an alternative build that runs against their Python 3.x installation.

-In later releases, it's likely going to be the other way around: the installer will offer to install IDAPython for 3.x by default, and users will have the opportunity to pick IDAPython for Python 2.7 if they really need it.
+However, in later releases, it's likely to be the other way around: the installer will offer to install IDAPython for 3.x by default, and users will have the opportunity to pick IDAPython for Python 2.7 if they really need it.

-Further down the road, as Python 2.7 is on its way out, it simply won't make sense to support it anymore.
+Even further down the road, as Python 2.7 is phased out, it won't make sense to support it anymore.
 Thus, the installer will only offer to install IDAPython for Python 3.x.